mauropalsgraaf/fpscala-workshop/workshop.md

 ```

 What I personally really like about typeclasses is that they are existential.
 You can add functionality to your types which will really make sense if you use them more often!
+It also solves the diamond problem in object-oriented languages.
+I'm will not explain it here, but just wanted to mention it :)

-## Abstracting the length method using typeclasses
+## Abstracting the length function using typeclasses

 Remember that we wrote the length function when practicing our recursion skills.
 It looks like this: